self-verifying-whatsit/travis-ci-python/README.md

 # Travis setup for a simple Python project

+**Flat, one module Python project with a test module runnable by pytest**

 Travis offers free Continuous Integration for Open Source Projects and integrates nicely with Github.The [Travis CI central issue tracker is on Github](https://github.com/travis-ci/travis-ci) (obviously :))

-### A one module Python project with a test module runnable by pytest.

 Uses:

 * [Travis CI](https://travis-ci.org)
 * [pytest](http://pytest.org)

-Try it locally like so:
+## Try it

+locally:

     curl https://raw.githubusercontent.com/self-validating-blueprint/travis-ci-python/master/svb.sh | bash

+... or fork it and [connect it to your Travis account](http://docs.travis-ci.com/user/getting-started/).

-See [getting started](http://docs.travis-ci.com/user/getting-started/) for general info how to connect your projects to Travis CI and the [Python related docs](http://docs.travis-ci.com/user/languages/python/)
+See the [Python related docs](http://docs.travis-ci.com/user/languages/python/) for more configuration options of .travis.yml